 Beyond Bullying: Bullying, Harassment, and Technology Safety for Staff and Students Rod Pruitt, Title IV, Part A School Safety State Initiative Bullying, Harassment, and Technology Safety are all topics that schools must address with students and staff.
-These issues may appear similar, but each requires unique responses for prevention and to protect students.
+These issues may appear similar, but each requires unique responses to prevent and protect students.
 In addition, homeless students can be especially vulnerable to these issues and may require unique help.
-This workshop will explore the district definitions, policies, and prevention strategies required for each subject.
+This workshop will Page 5 explore the district definitions, policies, and prevention strategies required for each subject.